 CGST stands for Central Goods and Services Tax.
 It represents the central government’s share of the tax on goods and services for transactions that occur within a single state.
 CGST applies to the intrastate movement of goods and services, meaning transactions that occur within the same state.

 For example, if a manufacturer in Maharashtra sells products within Maharashtra, CGST and State Goods and Services Tax (SGST) will be levied.
-The revenue collected from CGST is allocated to the central government.
+The central government allocates the revenue collected from CGST.

 To understand CGST in context, it’s essential to recognize the three components of GST:

-CGST was introduced to replace various central indirect taxes, including:
+The government introduced CGST to replace various central indirect taxes, including:

 Its primary goal is to streamline and simplify the tax system by eliminating multiple overlapping taxes and reducing the tax burden on businesses.